 It took a few months for it to arrive, but I wanted to make the classic way.
 Honestly, it does not make a lot of difference when you eat it, whether you used a dolsot or a frying pan.

 Only one special ingredient in this bibimbap recipe

-The only speciality ingredient I’ve used in this recipe is gochujang, which is a Korean fermented chili pasta.
-I bought it in an asian supermarket in Copenhagen, so you may find one in your local one.
+The only specialty ingredient I’ve used in this recipe is gochujang, which is a Korean fermented chili pasta.
+I bought it in an Asian supermarket in Copenhagen, so you may find one in your local one.
 If not I left an amazon link above.

 No more babble.
 Here is my version of a Korean classic.
 I hope you will try my bibimbap recipe and that you enjoy it as much as we do here at home.

 This is my recipe for bibimbap.
 I hope you want to try it.
 If you make this recipe and post it on Instagram, please tag me as @foodgeek.dk so I can see it.
 That would make me very happy.

 Vegetabels and stuff

 - 350 gram bean sprouts

 - 200 gram shiitake mushrooms (or button if you can’t get shitake)